Michaelgde/MSE-for-gdevelop/README.md

 Plugins are third party features that can be added to MSE.
-They are written using JavaScript with a library called GDJS(gdevelop Javascript). visit here for documentation on GDJS https://docs.gdevelop.io/GDJS%20Runtime%20Documentation/modules/gdjs.html
+They are written using JavaScript with a library called GDJS(gdevelop Javascript). visit here for documentation on GDJS https://docs.gdevelop.io/GDJS%20Runtime%20Documentation/modules/gdjs.html To publish a plugin reach out to me at my discord server https://discord.gg/BqMsVZ2mR8